avj2352/spring-boot-essentials/notes/spring-03.md

 ## Handling Generic Exception Handling for all Responses

-In order to define a standard / uniform structure for Error responses in our API project, Spring provides an Abstract class called - **ResponseEntityExceptionHandler**.
+In order to define a standard / uniform structure for Error responses in our API project, Spring provides a bunch of different ways to setup Common Exception Handlers
+- Extending Abstract class called - **ResponseEntityExceptionHandler**.
 All we need to do is extend our custom class from this abstract class and override some of it's abstract methods
+- Annotating @RestController - Used for annotating a class as a Rest Controller
+- Annotating @ControllerAdvice - Used for annotating a  common controller with shareable methods

 ```java
 import java.util.Date;